 Nobility is not required, though nobles are certainly welcomed.
 Knowledge of your ancestry is not required, but we will help you research yours.
 Knighthood is not required, though we have special programs for knights, dames, and those who wish to become one.
 A coat-of-arms is not required, but we can help you design and register one (or in armigerous nations, assist you in obtaining government registration).
 Expertise is not required; we will help you to gain it.

 Yes, we do ask questions about such skills and interests on our membership petition.
 It is an effort to get to know you better — it is not used as a means of “filtering” potential members.
 Membership is open to all.

 What is the cost of membership?

 But is that all?
 Members are also asked to support the journal with articles, reviews, and letters.
 Members also agree to help other members with their researches.
 Other appeals for donations may be made.
-And our Board, Chairmen, and Committee Members must be drawn from the ranks of volunteers.
+And of course our Board, Chairmen, and Committee Members must be drawn from the ranks of member volunteers.
 So what is required is small, but what is expected is somewhat larger.

 But consider too what you receive: our scholarly journal, access to our Library, the support of your fellow members in your own researches, assistance with registrations of arms, introductions to orders of chivalry, referrals to libraries and other resources, discounts on products and services, and of course the satisfaction of being a member of a prestigious society that is contributing to this field of scholarship.